RexxLA/rexx-repository/ARB/standards/work-in-progress/document/provided_classes.md

 _There is also CLOSE as command with method COMMAND._

-_Semantics are 'seen by other thread’._
+_Semantics are 'seen by other thread'._

 ```rexx
 ::method string